-New students are welcomed to campus with Club U-Dub-Dub, a two-day orientation program designed to help students ease into college, make new friends, and gain a sense of belonging.
+New students are welcomed to campus with Warhawk Welcome, a two-day orientation program designed to help students ease into college, make new friends, and gain a sense of belonging.
 Events include a special itinerary for transfer students called TRANSFERmation.
-The RU Purple rally introduces students to high-energy campus traditions, including a welcome tunnel made up of staff, faculty, and older students, and culminates with the annual painting of Warhawk Drive.
+A football stadium rally introduces students to high-energy campus traditions, including a welcome tunnel made up of staff, faculty, and older students, and culminates with the annual painting of Warhawk Drive.
 Club 1868 and a Welcome Concert are popular Welcome Week activities as well.

-With a championship football team, students pack Perkins Stadium for home football games.
+With a championship-caliber football team, students pack Perkins Stadium for home football games.
 Touchdowns are heralded with the blast from a Civil War-replica cannon, a longstanding tradition.

 As part of the first-year experience, new students are assigned a student leader, known as a Peer Mentor, during their first semester on campus.
-Peer mentors lead their new students through the two-day fall orientation, Club U-Dub Dub.
+Peer mentors lead their new students through the two-day fall orientation.
 They also act as assistant instructors in their students’ New Student Seminar courses.
 Peer Mentors act as points of contact for new students throughout the fall semester, encouraging deep connections to their peers and the university through fun activities and informal gatherings.

 New students are encouraged to participate in one of UW–Whitewater’s many Learning Communities (LC)—an opportunity to live and study with other new students who share similar interests.
 Consisting of around 25 students, each LC is centered on an academic or goal-oriented theme.
 Students in each LC live in the same residence hall and enroll in several courses together (including the same New Student Seminar).
 LCs are also led by a faculty or staff member who share similar interests with these students, facilitating students’ contacts with faculty outside the classroom setting.
 Approximately 30% of each incoming class participates in LCs at UW–Whitewater.